DesperateSolutions/clj-glicko/README.md

 The goal of project is to make a suitable clojure application that can keep track of rating between people with glicko.

+A front end for it can be found at [rating-frontend](https://github.com/Quist/rating-frontend)

 ## Requirements

 The project requires leinigen and mongo to run.